 General Framework: The course is comprised of four modules.
 To begin, we will explore Southeast Asia, focusing primarily on China.
-The second module will focus on our current home: Italy, providing you with data/insights about the country/marketplace which you are experiencing first-hand.
-We will also make two company visits of Italian business headquarters to supplement this learning.
-Third, we will examine emerging markets in Africa, including the heartbreaking atrocities suffered recently in sub-Saharan Africa as well as the promising consumer segments arising in many marketplaces.
+The second module will focus on your current home: Italy, providing you with some basic data about the country/marketplace which you are experiencing first-hand.
+Third, we will examine emerging markets in Africa, including the heartbreaking atrocities suffered recently on the continent as well as the promising consumer segments arising in many marketplaces.
 The fourth module incorporates several models which have emerged for reaching the disenfranchised global consumers, lifting them from the bottom rungs of basic human needs.